- About NTEN

 Outside of work, Karl keeps himself occupied with a variety of intramural sports leagues and video games, but also jumps at any chance to escape into the wilderness with his wife Anna and their yellow lab Nali.

-Megan is a long-time SF bay area resident with an extensive nonprofit background in community management, social media, and volunteer management.
+Megan is a long-time San Francisco bay area resident with an extensive nonprofit background in community management, communications, and volunteer management.
 She's a problem solver and network builder passionate about connecting with people both on and offline.
-As Community Engagement Manager, Megan supports the NTEN community, helping others connect, learn, and make the most of technology.
+As NTEN's Membership Director, Megan supports the NTEN Community, helping others connect, learn, and make the most of technology.

 While she's not online, Megan can be found teaching or practicing yoga, hiking, or curling up with a good book.
 She's also a self-professed penguin nutcase enthusiast.